Complex fluids and rheology

 Characterisation, modelling, formulation and processing of complex fluids (e.g. blood, creams, pastes and emulsions), including understanding the effects of additives.
 This includes rheological properties and their measurement.
 Its key focus is the effect of the process on the resulting performance of the product.
 An example application is polymer extrusion.
 (This area does not cover chemical synthesis or soft matter physics of such systems, which other research areas cover.)

 Recognising multi-stakeholder involvement in this area (from healthcare, manufacturing, formulation, and oil and gas), we will continue to encourage applications which bring in longer-term disruptive thinking and a coherent approach to the common challenges these sectors face.
-Over the course of the Delivery Plan period, we will therefore maintain this research area as a proportion of the EPSRC portfolio.

 Lower Technology Readiness Level (TRL) fundamental research funded under this area will continue to feed into the National Formulation Centre.
 This centre will enable UK businesses to collaborate with supply chain partners and academia to develop, prove, prototype and scale-up the next generation of formulated products.

 To ensure a balanced portfolio, we have considered this strategy alongside the broader chemical engineering portfolio (including the Particle Technology and Process Systems: Components and Integration research areas).
 Throughout the Delivery Plan period, we will work with the community to focus on collaboration across the chemistry and chemical engineering interface, identifying opportunities for multidisciplinary research that delivers against the Prosperity Outcomes and Ambitions in our Delivery Plan.
 Opportunities may exist to link to the Engineering Grand Challenge addressing Engineering across Length Scales, from Atoms to Applications.